 Civic Pride, Health and Wellbeing

-This project involves a mixed-methods study to examine how and to what extent the volunteering programme has impacted those taking part; particularly in terms of subjective wellbeing and civic pride.
+This project involved a mixed-methods study to examine how and to what extent the volunteering programme has impacted those taking part, particularly in terms of subjective wellbeing and civic pride.

-The team will use and test a theory of change developed by the What Works Centre for Wellbeing.
-They are working closely with the city host programme and the monitoring and evaluation team to measure the impact of volunteering on volunteers’ mental wellbeing and civic pride.
-This will be measured both over time, and compared with other Coventry and national populations.
+The team used and tested a theory of change developed by the What Works Centre for Wellbeing.
+They worked closely with the city host programme and the monitoring and evaluation team to measure the impact of volunteering on volunteers’ mental wellbeing and civic pride.
+This will then be measured both over time, and in comparison with other Coventry and national populations.

-They will also investigate whether there are some groups who have seen greater change, based on characteristics such as age, gender or marital status.
-In both quantitative and qualitative works, the team will explore the mechanisms of change and intermediate outcomes between volunteering and subjective wellbeing, civic pride and belonging.
+They also investigated whether there were some groups who saw greater change, based on characteristics such as age, gender or marital status.
+In both quantitative and qualitative works, the team explored the mechanisms of change and intermediate outcomes between volunteering and subjective wellbeing, civic pride and belonging.

 About the team